IosiaLectus/iosialectus.github.io/_includes/about_me.md

 ## About Me

-Hi, my name is Josiah Couch.
-I am studying physics with the [Weinberg Theory Group](https://zippy.ph.utexas.edu/) in the [Department of Physics](https://www.ph.utexas.edu) at the University of Texas at Austin.
-At UT I think about the AdS/CFT correspondence and generally also work as a TA.
-Outside of UT, I enjoy trying new foods, posting photos to Instagram, and reading as well as talking about science and technology.
+Josiah is finishing his Ph.D. in physics with the [Weinberg Theory Group](https://zippy.ph.utexas.edu/) in the [Department of Physics](https://www.ph.utexas.edu) at the University of Texas at Austin.
+His research focuses on quantum field theory and quantum gravity and their intersection with quantum information.
+Josiah programs in Python and is excited about solving complex problems especially involving machine learning, quantum technology, and mathematics.